junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy closes his eyes, and reaches out a hand to touch it.
 The light surges and extends around him like a blanket wrapping him inside, covering all the blackness around and behind him.

 Real, fresh air rushes into his chest.
-Jimmy breathes in large gulps like a drowning man finally reaches the surface.
+Jimmy breathes in large gulps like a drowning man finally reaching the surface.

 He finds himself kneeling on the ground in the woods, hands behind his back.